 The West Coast Entrepreneurial Alliance (WCE Alliance) is currently a private initiative promoting and facilitating entrepreneurial initiatives, and helping startup, small and medium companies uncover new market opportunities in North America.

-Leveraging a strong expertise and network in Information and Communication Technologies (ICT), entrepreneurship and business development applied to BioTech, CleanTech, HealthTech, HighTech, Industrial Control and Smart Manufacturing, our mission is to provide high value added Business Development and Management Services to foster inter-cluster exchanges and partnerships in innovation and entrepreneurship among California’s Counties, and with regions in foreign countries.
+Our mission is to provide high value added Business Development and Management Services to foster inter-cluster exchanges and partnerships in innovation and entrepreneurship among western US states, and with regions in foreign countries.